“Thank you for such a concise and complete and easily comprehended article.”

-Water pressure is strong: even just a couple of feet under water, the pressure on one square foot of abdominal surface is an amazing 150 pounds!
-Every square inch of your torso has about a pound of pressure on it — less closer to your chest, and more closer to your waist.
+Water pressure is strong: even just a couple of feet under water, the pressure on just 1 square centimetre is an amazing 2.2 kilograms — less closer to your chest, and more closer to your waist.
 That’s a lot of resistance to abdominal expansion!
 And it’s perfectly uniform.

 Anything that resists abdominal expansion is resisting diaphragmatic contraction, of course.
 Lifting the book, as described above, obviously resists abdominal expansion: but not much, and only in one direction, and somewhat awkwardly.
 That exercise is really intended for the visual feedback, not the resistance.

 Breathing while standing in water, however, requires the diaphragm to overcome a strong, unrelenting water pressure evenly distributed over the abdomen.
 It’s like wearing a broad, elastic garter belt.
 It’s a phenomenal strength (resistance) training exercise for the diaphragm.

 In fact, it’s so difficult that most beginners will hardly be able to budge their diaphragm, and will — uh oh! — end up trying to lift their rib cage instead.
 It’s actually a great way to demonstrate how the chest and neck muscles tend to get recruited when the diaphragm isn’t being used, or can’t be used — you can really feel all those secondary muscles kicking in and trying to take over!